Privacy policy

 - Technical cookies necessary for service operation.

 3.5.
-Data We Do NOT Collect
+Data We Do Not Retain Long Term or Collect

 For minimization and privacy protection purposes: